x8699876/Rapid-Delete-Pro/README.md

 ## linux/mac command line
 explode the release to [home]/bin/rdpro for example, then update jar location in the the rdpro.sh to where the jar is such as :
-       java -jar ~/bin/rdpro/rdpro-ui.jar  "$1" "$2" "$3" "$4" "$5"
+       `java -jar ~/bin/rdpro/rdpro-ui.jar  "$1" "$2" "$3" "$4" "$5"`

 then you can go to the directory where you want to start to delete and issue rdpro.sh

+$ rdpro.sh -h

 ```
 RdPro v1.2.2  - A Powerful Recursive Directory Purge Utility by Tony Xue, MHISoft